Getting started

 How do I edit pages after scanning?

 Open a scan, tap ⋯, choose Edit Pages.
-You can reorder pages by dragging, rotate individual pages, and delete pages.
-Tap Save to write changes back to the PDF.
+Reorder by dragging, rotate individual pages, and delete pages.
+Tap Save to write changes back to the PDF — the OCR layer is preserved.

 How do I rename a scan?